Passionflix: Company history

-Originally headquartered in Los Angeles, Passionflix was relocated to the Atlanta metropolitan area in 2021 during the COVID-19 pandemic in order to advantage of the State of Georgia's tax incentives for film production, the low cost of living and housing for the company's employees, and the quality of public schools for their children.
+Although the company was originally headquartered in Los Angeles, Musk decided to leave California for the Atlanta metropolitan area in 2021 during the COVID-19 pandemic in order to advantage of the State of Georgia's tax incentives for film production, the low cost of living and housing for the company's employees, and the quality of public schools for their children.
 At a public screening of the company's first film, Hollywood Dirt (2017), Musk persuaded 4,000 people to pre-pay $100 each for a two-year subscription.
 She then used this money to convince potential investors that there was merit in her business idea.
 In 2020, Musk managed to raise $4.75 million in venture capital funding for her new company.
 In 2022, she received another $9.4 million in investment.
 Investors in Passionflix include Jason Calacanis, Kimbal Musk (Tosca's and Elon's brother), Lyn and Norman Lear, among others.

 Initially, each original film was produced for just around a million dollars ($100M).
 But the budget steadily grew as the company moved towards producing series and historical romance movies.
 By 2024, Passionflix has reached a stage where the company's name is no longer unknown to romance authors, making it less challenging to negotiate an adaptation.

 In late January 2025, hundreds of customers canceled their Passionflix subscriptions in response to Tosca's public support of her brother after he was accused of giving a Nazi salute.
 In early June, the Passionflix website temporarily went offline due to a surge of visitors.
 This incident coincided with the public altercation between Elon Musk and Donald Trump.
 Tosca Musk used this opportunity to promote her company's new series The Black Dagger Brotherhood, an adaptation of paranormal romance novels of the same name by J.R.
 Ward.